Bkmakwana2002/Alchemy-API/README.md

 2. Install the necessary dependencies using `pnpm install`.

 4. Create a `.env` file in the root folders.
-Copy the contents from `.env-sample` to these files, and fill in the essential API keys and URLs with your own credentials.
+Copy the contents from `.env-sample` to these files, and fill in the essential API keys and URLs with your credentials.

 5. Start the backend server with the command `node index.js`.

-Now, you are all set to explore the potential of Quaerere and enjoy a seamless web search experience.

 Feel free to customize, extend, and improve this project according to your needs.
 Happy searching!